Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * As a Returning Visitor, I want to be able to get a variety of product options.
 * As a Returning Visitor, I want to be able to see and access my order history.
 * As a Returning Visitor, I want to be able to access my profile.
-* As a Returning Visitor, I want to be able to easily recover my password in case I forget it
+* As a Returning Visitor, I want to be able to easily recover my password in case I forget it.
-* As a Returning Visitor, I want to be able to to get in touch with the company for support when needed
+* As a Returning Visitor, I want to be able to get in touch with the company for support when needed.
+* As a Returning Visitor, I want to be able to read new blog articles on the website.
+* As a Returning Visitor, I want to be able to leave reviews under products I've purchased in the past.

 ### 4. Frequent User Goals